-Acting is a skill, but sometimes, when sparks fly onscreen, that's because they're flying off-screen too.
+Acting is a skill, but sometimes, when sparks fly on screen, that's because they're flying off screen too.
 And while lots of co-star pairings have led to some of our current favorite couples—Ryan Reynolds and Blake Lively, Ryan Gosling and Eva Mendes, Mila Kunis and Ashton Kutcher—others burned bright and fast.
 We're talking about the on-set romances didn't take for good, but sure were fun while they lasted.
 So keep reading for onscreen couples you completely forgot dated in real life.
-And for Hollywood duos who made it work despite a big age difference, here are 27 Celebrity Couples With Huge Age Gaps.

 Jennifer Aniston and Vince Vaughn